-- · Describe how this service supports the agency mission - Communications is critical to all department operations.
-This service area supports the accomplishment of all the department's goals, including (1) ensuring the safety and security of citizens and their property; (2) promoting the safe and orderly flow of traffic on Virginia's highways; (3) striving to eliminate illegal drug use within Virginia; (4) providing available department resources to any requesting law enforcement agency; (5) ensuring the safety, security, and high morale of department personnel; and (6) continually seeking ways to deliver the most cost-effective and efficient law enforcement services possible. - Describe the Statutory Authority of this Service Section 52-16 of the Code of Virginia authorizes the Governor to establish and maintain a radio and teletype system to aid law enforcement agencies in Virginia.
+- Describe how this service supports the agency mission - Communications is critical to all department operations.
+This service area supports the accomplishment of all the department's goals, including; (1) ensuring the safety and security of citizens and their property; (2) promoting the safe and orderly flow of traffic on Virginia's highways; (3) striving to eliminate illegal drug use within Virginia; (4) providing available department resources to any requesting law enforcement agency; (5) ensuring the safety, security, and high morale of department personnel; and (6) continually seeking ways to deliver the most cost-effective and efficient law enforcement services possible. - Describe the Statutory Authority of this Service Section 52-16 of the Code of Virginia authorizes the Governor to establish and maintain a radio and teletype system to aid law enforcement agencies in Virginia.

-Agency Customer Group Customer Customers served annually Potential annual customers Commissions/Authorities Commissions/Authorities 2 2 Department Employees Department Employees 2,829 2,829 STARS Agencies STARS Agencies 21 21 Virginia Citizens Virginia Citizens 7,567,465 7,567,465 Virginia Law Enforcement Agencies Virginia Law Enforcement Agencies 285 285
+Agency Customer Group Customer Customers served annually Potential annual customers Commissions/Authorities Commissions/Authorities 2 2 Department Employees Department Employees 2,829 2,829 STARS Agencies STARS Agencies 21 21 Virginia Citizens Virginia Citizens 7,769,089 7,769,089 Virginia Law Enforcement Agencies Virginia Law Enforcement Agencies 285 285

-The department has received grant funding to expand inoperability through COMLINC.
-Motorola's Motobridge interoperability solution, renamed COMLINC (Commonwealth Link to Interoperable Communications) within Virginia, allows dispatchers at the counties and cities to establish up to eight patches.
-One of the eight paths will come back to the STARS network.
-The local dispatchers may use the other seven patches to connect agencies within their jurisdictions or to other localities.
+The department has received grant funding to expand interoperability through COMLINC (Commonwealth Link to Interoperable Communications).
+Radio gateways allow dispatchers at the counties and cities to establish radio patches.
+Localities can use a patch to the STARS network, providing communications among the STARS agencies.
+The local dispatchers may use other patches to connect agencies within their jurisdictions or to other localities.
 For example, a sheriff's department can patch to the fire department regardless of the frequencies used by each agency.
-Patches can also be made to phone networks and used to establish dispatcher conferences.
+Patches can also be made to establish dispatcher conferences.
 By using COMLINC, the requirement to call by phone to establish a patch no longer exists; each dispatcher initiates the patch themselves at their console.
 COMLINC also provides instant recall of recorded audio.
 It enables the use of advanced calling features such as Emergency ID, and allows monitoring of the interoperability network activity and associated operations.
 For agencies requiring end-to-end encryption, COMLINC provides AES encryption over the network.
-COMLINC was implemented in 16 localities in Division 1, and at VSP Divisions 1 and 5, along with the STARS Network Operations Center (NOC).
-The current COMLINC participants are the counties of: Caroline, Charles City, Chesterfield, Essex, Goochland, Hanover, Henrico, King George, Lancaster, New Kent, Northumberland, Powhatan, Richmond, Westmoreland, Amelia, Nottoway, and the Virginia Department of Transportation (VDOT).
-COMLINC will be expanded statewide if additional funding can be obtained.
-The utilization of this technology will greatly increase the department's customer base.
-In addition, as STARS implementation progresses, the department anticipates offering local law enforcement agencies an opportunity to participate on the STARS network
+COMLINC was implemented using Motorola's Motorola's dio gateways in 16 localities in Division 1, and at VSP Divisions 1 and 5, along with the STARS Network Operations Center (NOC).
+The current COMLINC participants are the counties of Caroline, Charles City, Chesterfield, Essex, Goochland, Hanover, Henrico, King George, Lancaster, New Kent, Northumberland, Powhatan, Richmond, Westmoreland, Amelia and Nottoway, and the Virginia Department of Transportation (VDOT).